ethpwn/ethpwn/docs/docs/ethpwn/usage.md

 Additionally to the compiled information accessible via the `ContractMetadata`, `ethpwn` also provides a `Contract` class which can be used to interact with contract instances on the blockchain.

-A contract instance can be retrieved either by newly deploying a given contract via `ContractMetadata.deploy()` or by the address of an already deployed contract via `ContractMetadata.get_contract_at()`.
+A contract instance can be retrieved either by deploying a (new) given contract via `ContractMetadata.deploy()`, or by the address of an already deployed contract via `ContractMetadata.get_contract_at()`.

 ```python
 # deploy an instance of ContractA onto the blockchain